 All work must be submitted electronically.

-whereas written work will be printed out with
+written work and code printed out with

 comments written on it directly.
 I will email you your grades periodically

 It is your responsibility to check your grades and feedback and report any

 issues promptly.
 It is always possible for mistakes to happen in